RUCAIBox/RecBole/README_CN.md

   pages={4722--4726},
   year={2022}
 }
-@misc{recbole[1.1.1],
+@inproceedings{recbole[1.2.0],
-  author = {Xu, Lanling and Tian, Zhen and Zhang, Gaowei and Wang, Lei and Zhang, Junjie and Zheng, Bowen and Li, Yifan and Hou, Yupeng and Pan, Xingyu and Chen, Yushuo and Zhao, Wayne Xin and Chen, Xu and Wen, Ji-Rong}, title = {Recent Advances in RecBole: Extensions with more Practical Considerations}, journal   = {arXiv preprint arXiv:2211.15148}, year = {2022}
+author = {Xu, Lanling and Tian, Zhen and Zhang, Gaowei and Zhang, Junjie and Wang, Lei and Zheng, Bowen and Li, Yifan and Tang, Jiakai and Zhang, Zeyu and Hou, Yupeng and Pan, Xingyu and Zhao, Wayne Xin and Chen, Xu and Wen, Ji-Rong}, title = {Towards a More User-Friendly and Easy-to-Use Benchmark Library for Recommender Systems}, pages = {2837–2847}, year = {2023}
 }
 ```